payjoin/research-docs/semi-honest-notes.md

 * We already know all identity public keys (the ring)
 * Peers use a linkable ring sign and ACK the final tx hash
+  - This would be overkill for honest/semi-honest setting.
+Ack / ready to sign message can be broadcasted confedentially and once you have N of those you know when to sign.

 Optimization: